colbad2/LaunchList/README.md

 ### navigation
 - Any JSON with a mirror list of containers should have a nav link to that list (pad link to list of launches on that pad for example)
 - Programmatically go to databse details pages from links in the next launch home page
-- tap on tab icon should return nav to home
+- tap on home/timeline icons should return nav to home, just like datasets
 ### Code
 - switch tab tags to enum values
 - fix console messages